-Mike Shatzkin wrote a post this morning on Kobo’s new partnerships (in the and in France) and how those deals were going to make Kobo one of the major ebookstore competitors.
+Mike Shatzkin wrote a post this morning on Kobo’s new partnerships (in the UK and in France) and how those deals were going to make Kobo one of the major ebookstore competitors.
 I had a rather interesting experience yesterday that really makes me wonder if that is true.

 I went up to NYC yesterday to attend a comic book convention.
 While I was there, I attended a conference session on self-pub and how the aspiring writer could use Barnes & Noble’s PubIt to get their content into the Nook Store.
 B&N organized the session, which is why it focused so heavily on them, but the panelists did discuss B&N’s competitor, Amazon.

 They mainly talked about why they didn’t like Amazon’s platform and why they preferred B&N over Amazon, but they did provide reasonably accurate info.
 But the most interesting detail in the discussion about the various platforms was that Kobo was never mentioned.

 Not once – not even as an afterthought.
 All the authors and publishers on the panel talked as though there was a binary choice: Kindle vs Nook, and that tells me something about Kobo’s market presence.
 Admittedly, my experience could just be a marketing fail for Kobo, but it could also be a sign that they are not nearly as important as we give them credit for.